bsathishciv/ForceGPT/README.md

 <hr/>
 <h2 align="center"> 💖 Help Fund ForceGPT's Development 💖</h2>
 <p align="center">
     Spare us a coffee!
-If you'd like to sponsor this project and have your avatar or company logo appear below click here.
+If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/bsathishciv">click here</a>.
 </p>
 <hr/>